E-Commerce KPIs for AI Search — What to Track Beyond Organic

 Benchmark

-In competitive B2B categories: category leader holds 30–50% SOV. #2–3 players hold 15–25% each.
-Long-tail brands split the remainder (Superlines).
+In competitive B2B categories: the category leader holds 30-50% SOV.
+The #2-3 players hold 15-25% each.
+Long-tail brands split whatever's left (Superlines).

 3. Citation Position

-Tier 2: Strategic context
+Tier 2: strategic context

 4. Source Coverage